Skip to Content

 Historic length of solar year in daysSolar year more or less the same as todayin 1246 AD about 3 seconds longer than todayNo

 Mercury’s Perihelion Anomaly: The model proposes that the famous ~43 arcsecond “anomaly” in Mercury’s perihelion precession is not caused by relativistic effects, but by Earth’s moving reference frame.
-The prediction: this value will decrease from ~40 to ~34 arcseconds/century as axial precession increases.
-See Mercury Precession for details.
+The prediction: this value will decrease over time.
+See Mercury Precession: The Mercury “Anomaly” for details.

 6. Data Sources